Manouso/Machine-Learning-Projects-Collection/decision-trees/README.md

 - Use decision trees to classify passenger survival outcomes.
 - Understand the concept of splitting criteria (Gini)
-- Compare accuracy with logistic regression
+- Compare accuracy and f1-score with logistic regression
+- Interpret feature importance to understand which factors most influenced survival.

 ---